HardlyDifficult/Crypto/Tutorials/Decentraland/DogCatMouse.md

 ### About the Starting Scene

 Due to the size of the scene we are creating, we are starting from a static scene.
-Once you have completed a basic Decentraland tutorial or two, I hope most of the code included makes sense.
+Once you have completed a basic Decentraland tutorial or two, I hope most of the code included here will make sense.

  - All art will be rendered by a component (in the components directory).
  - `scene.tsx` includes some default state and calls to render each of the components.